typegoose/mongodb-memory-server/README.md

     downloadDir?: string, // by default %HOME/.mongodb-binaries
     platform?: string, // by default os.platform()
     arch?: string, // by default os.arch()
-    ssl?: boolean, // by default false (use it if mongodb dist has only ssl version binary) debug?: boolean, // by default false
+    debug?: boolean, // by default false
   },
   debug?: boolean, // by default false